 In managing overdosage, consider the possibility of multiple-drug involvement.

-Clozapine tablet USP is available in pale yellow tablets of 25 mg, 50 mg and 100 mg for oral administration.
+Clozapine is available in pale yellow tablets of 25 mg and 100 mg for oral administration.

 Active Ingredient: Clozapine

-Inactive Ingredients are colloidal silicon dioxide, lactose, magnesium stearate, povidone, starch (corn), pregelatinized starch and talc.
+Inactive Ingredients are colloidal silicon dioxide, corn starch, lactose monohydrate, magnesium stearate, mineral oil, povidone, sodium starch glycolate and talc.

 Clozapine - Clinical Pharmacology